NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/accounts_and_projects.rst

 --------------------

-If your account remains suspended for more than 270 days, it will be deactivated and loose all project associations.
+If your account remains suspended for more than 270 days, it will be deactivated and lose all project associations.
 You will need to reapply for NOAA RDHPCS access.

 Request a New Allocation or Project
 ===================================

-TODO: fill this in from Roles & Responsibilities
+Allocation requests currently flow via helpdesk requests.
+Send an email to the appropriate :ref:`HPCS-specific help address
+<getting_help>`.

+Projects can be requested via the `Account Information Management`_ website.

 .. _rsa-token: